-With excellent sight fishing year-round, Gore Creek is a freestone stream with a Gold Medal expanse where avid anglers can catch various trout species and enjoy the gorgeous backdrop of the Rocky Mountains.
+With excellent sight fishing year-round, Gore Creek in Vail, Colorado is a freestone stream with a Gold Medal expanse where avid Gore Creek fly fishermen can catch various trout species and enjoy the gorgeous backdrop of the Rocky Mountains.
 The 18.5-mile stretch of Gore Creek flows through Vail, CO, extending from Gore Range at the south end and joining Eagle River in Leadville, just a couple miles west of Vail.

 Gore Creek’s Gold Medal stretch runs parallel to the I-70, starting where the Gore meets Red Sandstone Creek and reaching to the convergence with Eagle River.
 Capable of yielding about 60 pounds of trout per acre, this expanse of Gore Creek is peppered with several pull-offs and parks, making it easy to find a great fishing spot, especially if you’re willing to walk a bit and get away from crowds and tour groups.

 For many experienced anglers, the spot below Lionshead—at the Creek’s west end—is the best place to fish on the Gore.
 In fact, there are opportunities to catch Brookies, as well as Brown, Rainbow, and Cutthroat trout, 12 months a year along the entire stretch of Gore Creek, not just in its Gold Medal waters.

 Access points abound for Gore Creek fly fishing.
 Following the I-70 through Vail, Gore Creek Colorado access points are easy to find for those making the trip for the first time.
 Some easy points of access include: